Azure-Samples/appservice-ai-samples/lowlight-enhancer-uv/README.md

 - 🎨 **Side-by-Side Comparison**: View original and enhanced images together
 - ⚙️ **Adjustable Parameters**: Fine-tune enhancement settings
 - 💻 **CPU-Only**: No GPU required - runs on any machine
-- 🐍 **Python 3.14 Compatible**: Works with the latest Python version
 - 🚀 **Real-time Processing**: Fast image enhancement

 ## How It Works